navee2/Summary-of-Books/CS Concepts/Clean Architechture/Section I-Introduction.md

 1. urgent and important
 2. not urgent and important
 3. Urgent and not important
-4. Not urgent and not important<br>
+4. Not urgent and not important

 The mistake is managers and developers often make is to elevate items in position 3 to position 1.
 Dilemma of software developers is business managers are not well equipped to evaluate the importance of architecture.
 Responsibility of software development team to assert the importance of architecture over the urgency of features.

 ## Fight for architecture